Daniel J. Frey

 Our greatest fear is death.

-Consequently, the greatest story we ever made up to tell ourselves are those stories about life after death.
+Consequently, the greatest stories we ever made up to tell ourselves are those stories about life after death.

 Those stories give us comfort from the inevitable termination of our existence.